rene78/batch-convert-to-webp/README.md

 <details>
 <summary>Windows</summary>

+> [!NOTE]
-Windows does not natively support the execution of shell scripts.
+> Windows does not natively support the execution of shell scripts.
 One way to run the script below is to install [Git](https://git-scm.com/) on your computer.
 Other options are highlighted in [this Stack Overflow thread](https://stackoverflow.com/questions/26522789/how-to-run-sh-on-windows-command-prompt).

 1. Download the ***convert.sh*** script and the ***cwebp*** executable files.